mainmatter/qunit-dom/README.md

 `qunit-dom` includes type definition files, but the way it extends QUnit means that you need import it somewhere so that TS and your editor can pick up the types.
-It is recommended to add the following line to your `tests/test-helper.js` file:
+It is recommended to rename your `tests/test-helper.js` file to `tests/test-helper.ts` and then add the following line:

 ```
 import 'qunit-dom';